As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Reinforced edges and metal grommets simplify tie-downs
+• Reinforced edges and metal grommets for secure tie-downs

 Cons